MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Farm Loan Programs* are Agency programs to make, guarantee, and service loans to family farmers authorized under the Act or Agency regulations.

 *Farm Ownership loan* is a loan made to eligible applicants to purchase, enlarge, or make capital improvements to family farms, or to promote soil and water conservation and protection.
-It also includes the Downpayment loan.
+It also includes the Down Payment loan.

 *Farm Program payments* are benefits received from FSA for any commodity, disaster, or cost share program.

-*Feasible plan* is when an applicant or borrower's cash flow budget or farm operating plan indicates that there is sufficient cash inflow to pay all cash outflow.
-If a loan approval or servicing action exceeds one production cycle and the planned cash flow budget or farm operating plan is atypical due to cash or inventory on hand, new enterprises, carryover debt, atypical planned purchases, important operating changes, or other reasons, a cash flow budget or farm operating plan must be prepared that reflects a typical cycle.
-If the request is for only one cycle, a feasible plan for only one production cycle is required for approval.
+*Feasible plan* means when an applicant or borrower's cash flow budget or farm operating plan indicates that there is sufficient cash inflow to pay all cash outflow.
+If a loan approval or servicing action exceeds one production cycle and the planned cash flow budget or farm operating plan is atypical due to an interest-only or otherwise unequal installment, cash or inventory on hand, new enterprises, carryover debt, atypical planned purchases, important operating changes, or other reasons, a cash flow budget or farm operating plan must be prepared that reflects a typical cycle.
+If the request is for only one cycle, a feasible plan for only that production cycle is required for approval.

 *Financially distressed borrower* is a borrower unable to develop a feasible plan for the current or next production cycle.

 *Financially viable operation,* for the purposes of considering a waiver of OL term limits under § 764.252 of this chapter, is a farming operation that, with Agency assistance, is projected to improve its financial condition over a period of time to the point that the operator can obtain commercial credit without further Agency assistance.
 Such an operation must generate sufficient income to:

-(1) Meet annual operating expenses and debt payments as they become due;
+(i) Meet annual operating expenses and debt payments as they become due;

-(2) Meet essential family living expenses to the extent they are not met by dependable non-farm income;
+(ii) Meet essential family living expenses to the extent they are not met by dependable non-farm income;

-(3) Provide for replacement of capital items; and
+(iii) Provide for replacement of capital items; and

-(4) Provide for long-term financial growth.
+(iv) Provide for long-term financial growth.

 *Fixture* is an item of personal property attached to real estate in such a way that it cannot be removed without defacing or dismantling the structure, or damaging the item itself.